farishariri/Testing/README.md

+# Introduction: It's an online store where you can buy diffrent stuff based on your needs
+# How to run it: There are multiple pages, each filled with data
-T2 group members {m1: Faris Hariri, m2: Mohammed Khaberi, m3: Abdulrahman Bokhari}
+# Team Members: m1: Faris Hariri, m2: Mohammed Khaberi, m3: Abdulrahman Bokhari